SQL Replace Function – Swapping Words & Characters

 Using the replace function in SQL can be useful to swap out words or characters with others.
 As an example, we often see delimiter characters end up in our database tables.
-This requires us to clean these characters out.
-We can do that in SQL using the replace function.
+As a result, this requires us to clean these characters out and we can do that in SQL using the replace function.

 Reasons we may want to use REPLACE():